lift & enlargement

 There are two main indicators for requiring Augmentation Mastopexy as opposed to a straight augment:

 - Nipple placement.
 For a breast augmentation to be successful, the nipple must sit directly behind the implant.
 This creates a natural looking breast.
-If the nipple is too high or low this tends to look strange.
+If the nipple is too high or low this tends to look less satisfactory.

 - There is too much ptosis.
 When the breasts hang too low, this can be aesthetically displeasing.